fedesilva/seq-step/docs/Design.md

 ## Sequencer

-   Given a set of Patterns the sequencer will generate a stream of steps.

 ## Transport

   Controls playback.

-  Given a Clock, i/o ports and a Sequencer it will merge the clock pulses with the sequencer steps
+  Given a Clock, i/o ports and a Sequencer it will emit midi messages using the sequencer steps each tick
-    and generate midi messages which will be sent to the output ports.
+    of the clock.

 ## Pattern

   The pattern is a container for tracks.

-## Track and channels.
+## Track and Channels and Steps.

-  Tracks aggregate Channels which in turn aggregate sequences of events.
+  Tracks aggregate Channels which in turn aggregate sequences of steps.

   Tracks declare a midi channel and a step length.

-  Drum Channels declare a Note.

-  All tracks in a channel are of the same length, but there is no such restriction for tracks.
+  All tracks in a channel are of the same length, but there is no such restriction for tracks in a pattern.

-  Channel events for a track are produced at the same time in a step;
+  All steps in a track no matter which channel are emitted at the same time;
-    for a synth it means many notes are emitted providing polyphony where supported, for a drum, each channels is an instrument.
+    for a synth it means many notes are emitted providing polyphony where supported, for a drum, each channel is an instrument.

+  Drum Channels declare a Note besides the steps.

+  Steps are also different depending on the type of step.
+Drum steps don't define a note or duration for example.

 ###  TODO